David (The Lost Boys): Television

-In 2020 it was announced that a television series based on the character and the rest of the vampire gang is in production at The CW, focusing on the gang of vampires throughout different points in history.
+In 2020 it was announced that a television series based on the character and the rest of the vampire gang is in production at The CW, focusing on the gang of vampires at different points in history.
 Dakota Shapiro was cast in the role for the first pilot, but was replaced with Lincoln Younes and the character renamed "Benjamin" for the second pilot.

 Fictional character biography

 Not much is known about David's life before becoming a vampire.
-At some point, he was sired by Max (Edward Herrmann) and went on to create his own gang of subordinates (Brooke McCarter, Billy Wirth and Alex Winter).
-The audience is introduced to David through the eyes of Michael Emerson (Jason Patric), and Michael's fascination with a girl named Star (Jami Gertz), whom David appears to be in a relationship with.
-The next day Michael meets with Star again and is provoked by David in participating in a dangerous motorcycle race.
-Michael is then lured back to David's lair where he undergoes an unsettling initiation before unknowingly drinking blood and becoming a vampire.
-The gang each hangs off the underside of an elevated train and dive off individually.
-Michael then loses his grip and falls off, waking up in his bed.
+He was sired by Max and went on to create his own gang of subordinates (Paul, Dwayne, and Marko).
+They take up residence in the underground remnants of a long-destroyed luxury hotel.
+The audience is introduced to David through the eyes of Michael Emerson, and Michael's fascination with a half-vampire named Star, whom David appears to be in a relationship with.
+Michael is provoked by David into participating in a dangerous motorcycle race.
+Michael is then lured back to David's lair where he undergoes an initiation, unknowingly drinks blood, and becomes a half-vampire.

-Michael attempts to confront David about his newly discovered vampirism, who in turn takes Michael to attack a group of Surf Nazis at a bonfire, hoping to prompt him into killing.
-Michael however grows uncomfortable and horrified and returns home to his brother, Sam (Corey Haim), who has become friends with a pair of self-proclaimed vampire hunters, Edgar and Alan Frog (Corey Feldman and Jamison Newlander).
-Star appears to Michael and reveals that she is a half-vampire as well, and David had intended for Michael to be her first kill, turning her into a full vampire.
-Michael leads Sam, Edgar, and Alan to the vampire lair during the daytime while they are hibernating, which results in the death of one of David's underlings - Marko (Alex Winter).
-The group only barely escapes as David's hand comes into brief contact with sunlight, while the group escapes with Star and Laddie (Chance Michael Corbitt), another half-vampire child.
+David takes Michael to a group of Surf Nazis at a bonfire, hoping to prompt him into killing.
+Michael however returns home to his brother, Sam, who has become friends with a pair of vampire hunters, Edgar and Alan Frog.
+Michael leads Sam, Edgar, and Alan to the vampire lair during the daytime while they are sleeping, and kill Marko.
+The group escapes.

-That evening, Michael and Sam's mother, Lucy (Dianne Wiest) goes on a date with Max, and her father (Barnard Hughes) is out of the house, leading to the perfect opportunity for Michael, Sam, Edgar and Alan to arm themselves to face the vampires.
-The vampires attack, leading to the deaths of Paul (Brooke McCarter) and Dwayne (Billy Wirth).
-David and Michael face off, which ends with David being impaled on deer antlers, leaving his final fate unknown.
+The vampires attack the vampire hunters at Sam's house, leading to the deaths of Paul and Dwayne.
+David and Michael face off, which ends with David being impaled on antlers.